dshirya/structure-type-explorer/README.md

 * The program calculates the molar ratio of elements in the formula.
 * The average coordinate of the compound on the selected periodic table format is determined based on the elements’ positions and their stoichiometric ratios.
-* Users can specify binary or ternary data for visualization.

 ## **Prerequisites**
 This tool requires the following Python libraries:

 * pandas
-* argparse
+* click
 * matplotlib
 * numpy
 * openpyxl (to handle Excel files)

-  `pip install pandas matplotlib numpy openpyxl`
+  `pip install pandas matplotlib numpy openpyxl click`